munificent/game-programming-patterns/book/object-pool.markdown

 </aside>

-### Faster particle creation
+### A free list

-A simple way to improve performance is to store a collection of pointers to each of the free particles in the pool.
-When we need to create a new one, we pull the first pointer from the collection and reuse the particle it points to.
+If we don't want to waste time *finding* free particles, the obvious answer is to not lose track of them.
+We could store a separate list of pointers to each unused particle.
+Then, when we need to create a particle, we just remove the first pointer from the list and reuse the particle it points to.

-Of course, this requires us to maintain an entire separate array with as many pointers as there are objects in the pool.
-It would be nice to fix our performance problems *without* giving up any memory.
+Unfortunately, this would require us to maintain an entire separate array with as many pointers as there are objects in the pool.
+After all, when we first create the pool, *all* particles are unused, so the list would initially have a pointer to every object in the pool.

-Conveniently, there is some memory already lying around we can use: the slots holding the unused objects.
+It would be nice to fix our performance problems *without* sacrificing any memory.
+Conveniently, there is some memory already lying around we can borrow: the data for the unused particles themselves.

 When a particle isn't in use, most of its state is irrelevant.
 Its position and velocity aren't being used.
-The only state it needs is the minimum required to tell if it's dead.
-For our example, that's the `_framesLeft` member.
-All those other bits, we can reuse.
-Here's a revised
+The only state it needs is the stuff required to tell if it's dead.
+In our example, that's the `_framesLeft` member.
+All those other bits can reused.
+Here's a revised particle:
-particle:

 ^code 4

 We've gotten all of the member variables except for `framesLeft_` and moved them into a `live` struct inside a `state_` <span name="union">union</span>.
-This struct holds the particle's state when it's in use.
-When the particle is available, the other case of the union, the `next` member, is used.
+This struct holds the particle's state when it's being animated.
+When the particle is unused, the other case of the union, the `next` member, is used.
 It holds a pointer to the next available particle after this one.

 <aside name="union">

 Unions don't seem to be used that often these days, so the syntax may be unfamiliar to you.
-If you're on a game team, you've probably got a "memory guy", that beleaguered compatriot whose job it is to come up with a solution when the game has inevitably blown its memory budget.
-Ask him about unions.
-He'll know all about them and other fun bit-packing tricks.
+If you're on a game team, you've probably got a "memory guru", that beleaguered compatriot whose job it is to come up with a solution when the game has inevitably blown its memory budget.
+Ask them about unions.
+They'll know all about them and other fun bit-packing tricks.

 </aside>

-In this way, we use the memory from all of the *dead* particles to create a linked list that threads its way through them.
-We have our collection of pointers to available particles, we're just interleaving it into the particles themselves.
+We can use these pointers to build a linked list that chains together every unused particle in the pool.
+We have the list of available particles we need, but did't need to use any additional memory.
+Instead, we cannibalize the memory of the dead particles themselves to store the list.

-For this to work, we need to make sure these links are set up correctly and are maintained when particles are created and destroyed.
-And, of course, we need to keep track of the list's head:
+This clever technique is called a [*free list*](http://en.wikipedia.org/wiki/Free_list).
+For it to work, we need to make sure the pointers are initialized correctly and are maintained when particles are created and destroyed.
+And, of course, we need to keep track of the list's
+head:

 ^code 5